Jay-Luna/weather-dashboard/README.md

 https://github.com/Jay-Luna/weather-dashboard

 ## Description
 This repository is a simple weather app dashboard designed to help developers practice fetching data from the OpenWeatherAPI by using front-end skills such as HTML, CSS, & JavaScript.
+Api accepts only City name, State code, or country code to get accurate weather details.

 ## Installation